-- 7.1 Before a new pitch is created or at such a time as the status of any existing pitch is being reviewed the Council will consult and seek written observations from:

-- occupiers of premises immediately adjacent and opposite

-- ward Councilors

-- Parish Council

-- Cambridgeshire Constabulary

-- Development Control - Highways & Transportation/County Council - existing holders of street trading consents in the immediate area. - 7.2 Any objection from consultees will be assessed against the criteria in 6.3 above. - 7.3 Any proposed change to standard conditions (APPENDIX B) will be consulted with consent holders and others, if relevant.
+- 7.1 Before a new pitch is created or at such a time as the status of any existing pitch is being reviewed, the Council will consult and seek written observations from: - Occupiers of premises immediately adjacent and opposite - Ward Councillors - Parish Councils - Cambridgeshire Constabulary - SCDC Planning Services - Highways & Transportation/County Council - Existing holders of street trading consents in the immediate area. - 7.2 Any objection from consultees will be assessed against the criteria in 6.3 above. - 7.3 Any proposed change to standard conditions (Appendix B) will be consulted with the consent holders and others, if relevant.